TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

 ![GTEx_expression_1.png](https://github.com/TaylorResearchLab/CFDIKG/blob/master/Tutorials/CFDE_Hackathons/tutorial_images/GTEx_expression_1.png)

-You can see from the image where I've moused over the Code node (purple) that this node represents an Ensembl ID + a tissue descriptor.
+You can see from the above image, where I've moused over the Code node (purple), that this node represents an Ensembl ID + a tissue descriptor.
 The term associated with this code node is a binned TPM value ranging between 9 and 10 which can be used to select or display TPM ranges of interest.
 In a future release of this knowledge graph, the numerical type values will also be shown.

 Let's add the concept node of the gene represented by this TPM value: